czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

       - Survival: asked if people would have to develop new coping skills, if education for tomorrow would have to take new forms, and if society should invest effort in taming technology

     - In 1989, Richard Saul Wurman published *Information Anxiety*, where he recognizes that the personal computer has made a great amount of information available to everybody, but has worries
-      - The Noninformation Explosion: we're inundated with facts, but starved for information
+      - The Non-information Explosion: we're inundated with facts, but starved for information

 - Postmodernism
   - 80s and 90s were a period of technical harvesting